 - Remove from the heat, stir in the cheeses and add a generous amount of salt and pepper.

-- Heat a deep frying pan or saucepan over high heat and then add the oil, garlic and onions.
+- Heat a deep frying pan or saucepan over high heat and then add the oil, garlic and onion.
 Cook for 3 minutes or until just soft.

 - Add the mince and cook, stirring, until brown.

-- Next add the tomato puree/passata, tomato paste, stock and chilli flakes and simmer for 15 minutes, or until thickened to your liking.
+- Next add the tomato passata, tomato paste and chilli flakes and simmer for 15 minutes, or until thickened to your liking.

 - Stir through the parsley and salt and pepper.